-In the first two years you will study modules which cover all the necessary material and skills required for a professionally accredited programme.
-In the 3rd year you will have the freedom to choose modules that work with your own interests and exploit your own skill set.
-The third-year design project will build on your interests within an industrially focused area and integrated into the School's world-leading research activities.
-This double-module will combine core disciplinary topics and apply creative thinking to design a product to meet a specification.
-This is an industry-focused module aiming to simulate a real-world professional environment where you will work independently and will also come together in a group to solve a complex specification, negotiate with clients, produce and assess a design and develop a business case.
+In Year 3, you will engage in a design project, which will address a real-world issue related to sustainability and energy.
+You will learn how engineering can influence the way we build a sustainable society, and you will acquire the knowledge to achieve this.
+The design project will build on your interests within an industrially focused area and integrated into the School's world-leading research activities.
+This double-module will integrate core disciplinary topics and apply creative thinking to design a product to meet a specification.
+This is an industry-focused module aiming to simulate a real-world professional environment where you will work independently and will also come together in a group to solve a complex specification, negotiate with clients, produce and assess a complex design, and develop a business case.
 A particular focus is placed on innovative designs, as well as assessing and improving a product from a sustainability perspective.

-If you choose to take the MEng degree you will carry out an extensive project linked to industry or research, for half of your final year.
+Students who choose to take the MEng degree will carry out an extensive project linked to industry or research, for half of your final year.
 It will have a focus on solving real engineering research and design problems.